Selling Goods and Services to External Customers

 - External Sales Business Manager

 - Prepare business plans and rate analysis.
 Comply with established University policies and procedures.
-Provide competitive rates and services.
+Provide competitive rates and services, and ensure all external sales activities are of an appropriate business type.
+Elect whether to use a standard University contract or use EFS billing for low risk external sales activities.
 Units are responsible for maintaining copies of all external sales agreements and managing record retention.
 Units are responsible for communication between the University and the customer.

 - Environmental Health and Safety